qzweng/spark-ec2-bench/Tachyon-0.8.2-Experiment.md

   counts3.take(10)
   ```

   The Output: the used space doesn't change.
 But the actions are speeded up.
-Wired.
+Weird.

   -   MEMORY_ONLY